 Some nearby must-see attractions for your motorhome holiday in Glasgow include:

 An exceptional example of Scottish Gothic architecture, the Glasgow Cathedral is considered one of the finest medieval buildings in Europe.
 If you want to see another church, you can also head to Paisley Abbey which is just a few minutes from the Glasgow Airport.

 This lively and historical city district is full of stylish bars and cafes, and home to some of Glasgow’s oldest sites.

-This whiskey distillery is a beautiful whitewashed wall building at the bottom of Dumgoyne Hill.
-They run tours to understand the art of whiskey making, offering tastings, even teaching about whiskey and chocolate matching.
+This distillery is a wonderful whitewashed wall building at the bottom of Dumgoyne Hill.
+They have tours to understand the art of whiskey making, offer tastings, and even teach about whiskey and chocolate matching.